Just about everyone would love to become wealthy overnight, but very few people are able to do it.

 Snaps that go viral on Spotlight will earn money based on the number of views and other factors that aren’t specifically disclosed.

-No. Unlike YouTube, there is no way for users to share in ad revenue.
+No. Unlike YouTube (where users make millions per year from ads), there is no way for users to share in ad revenue.

 Snapchat Spotlight is currently paying out over $1 million per day to users.
 However, there is no specific amount that can be earned per user.
 Some users have reportedly made $100,000 per week or more.